natalia-ku/capstone/README.md

 Sportmate will help you stay active, have fun and make friends while  participating in sport activities.

 ## FEATURES
-* Search for activities near you
+* Search for activities in Seattle Area
 * Search by name/description/sport type etc.
 * Filter activities by sport type (more than 20 different sport types)
 * Filter by upcoming and past activities
 * See events on list and map
 * Singed in users can  easily create new sporting events
-* Sportmate can add activities to your calendar
+* App can add activities to your calendar
-* Sportmate provides direction to sport events using Google Maps
+* App provides direction to sport events using Google Maps
 * Easily Sign in / Sign up using email and password
-* For signed in users event Info page provides detailed info about event details and people who are attending event.
+* For signed in users Event Info page provides detailed information about event details and people who are attending event.
-* Event attendees can chat with others event’s participants in Event Chat
+* Event attendees can chat with other event’s participants in Event Chat
 * Event Chat may send you push notification, so you will never miss important information
 * Signed in users can see other people profile with user info and events, he/she organized and attended
-* User can rate your past events.
+* User can rate past events.
-* Event’s organized can get average rating of events he created
+* Event’s organizer can get average rating of events he created
-* Event organizer can edit info or delete event
+* Event organizer can edit infoabout event or delete event

 ### Personal Learning Goals